kvbsmith/county-level-analysis/README.md

 # county-level-analysis
-Data and Analysis Files for manuscript
+Data and Analysis Files for manuscript titled, "Can Past Variants of SARS-CoV-2 Predict the Impact of Future Variants?
+Machine Learning for Early Warning of US Counties at Risk".

 The sections of this repository are organized inside of emerging-covid-ml as follows.